scottbromander/es6_notes/OOP_notes.md

 * Attributes - Size, Color, Amount, Weight, Height, etc.
 * Behaviors - Grow, Deposit, Withdraw, Sleep, Eat, etc.

 But you may see different words associated to these three ‘things’.
-You may not see ‘Name’, but ‘Type’ for example.
-Attributes may be described as ‘Properties’.
-And Behaviors may be referred to as ‘Methods’ or ‘Operations’.
+You may not see ‘Name’, but `Type` for example.
+Attributes may be described as `Properties`.
+And Behaviors may be referred to as `Methods` or `Operations`.

 If we were to ground this in the Javascript concepts we know, we could look at an example of a class with our current syntax like so: